With Earth braced for impact from a planet-killing comet, one family races to reach safety in time. That means getting

 If Greenland’s comet was only discovered a few weeks ago, how do the arks already exist?
 When John and Nathan are picking up party supplies, they even see the first rescue planes already leaving.
 Viewing Greenland in light of the Deep Impact timeline suggests some answers to this.

 When journalist Jenny Lerner (Deep Impact) digs up a story about the mysterious ‘Ellie’, officials beg her to bury it.
-Lerner has actually stumbled onto intel about an E.L.E – an extinction level event.
+Lerner has actually stumbled across intel about an E.L.E – an extinction level event.

 Presumably the world’s governments make a similar decision in Greenland.
 They hide the truth until the very last minute to avoid chaos, and to protect the evacuation plans.